 This post may contain affiliate links.
 Read my full disclosure policy.

-Richly spiced, full of flavor and hearty texture, this recipe for Harira is so satisfying.
+Richly spiced, full of deep flavor and hearty texture, this Harira recipe is so satisfying.
 As many soups do, it just becomes better and better after a day or two in the fridge.
 It is a perfect wholesome meal to make ahead and glean from all week.
-Nothing better for me than to open the fridge to an already made healthy lunch just waiting to be reheated!
+Nothing better for me than to open the fridge to an already-made lunch just waiting to be reheated!
 Tucking some away in the freezer for a future convenient meal is also always a good thing.

 Harira Soup | 60-Sec Video

-- spices: ginger, black pepper, turmeric, cumin, paprika, cayenne, cinnamon stick and saffron
+- Spices: These are what create the delicious flavors- ginger, black pepper, turmeric, cumin, paprika, cayenne, cinnamon stick and saffron.

 Blooming the spices in the oil, deepens the spice flavors bringing out the complexities.

-Add chickpeas and pasta cook 5-10 minutes more.
+Step Six– Add chickpeas and pasta and cook 5-10 minutes more.
 Until pasta is cooked.

 Expert Tip: If you plan to save the soup for eating later or plan to freeze some of it, cook the pasta separately and add it in per serving.
 Especially good for some of the gluten-free varieties of pasta that tend to break down.